 Blame is as counterproductive as being defensive.
 It only adds emotion to a situation that already has plenty, and consider this ... the person or people you want to blame may also be the ones you need to help you fix the problem.
 And they will be much more amenable to helping you if they don't resent you.

 DO communicate your course of action and provide updates

 Once you have determined a course of action, communicate this to the disgruntled parties.
 Even if it's not a perfect solution, it will show that you want to keep them in the loop (which they will later appreciate once they have cooled down) and will give you a sense of how much damage control you need to prepare for later on after the dust settles.
 It also shows you have taken control and responsibility, which people respect.

 DON'T let an imperfect solution ruin the event

 Yes, you may not be able to completely salvage the broken signage or the fallen wedding cake.
 And the backup entertainer or speaker may not be the ideal fit.
 But you have done your best with the limited time and resources at hand, and now it is your job to make sure the rest of the event continues on and that your guests feel welcome and engaged.
 You are the glue holding all this together, and everyone is looking to you to keep it all together.

 What other do's and don'ts do you have?
 Provide them in the comments below.

 One way to minimize event complaints and issues is to plan for all contingencies.
-And Planning Pod’s 26+ tools give you control over all your event details so that you are supremely prepared for all your events.
-Try our event registration and planning software tools free today.
+And Planning Pod's 20+ tools give you control over all your event details so that you are supremely prepared for all your events.
+Try our event registration / planning software or venue software tools free today.